 Freezing Temperatures.
 Rolls to regain Life Points such as through a Healing Surge or Combat Recovery are reduced by -3(T).
 Your Corporeal and Impulsive Saving Throws are reduced by -1(T).

 Snow Fall.
 Blizzard-like conditions.
-Reduce your Ground and Flight Speed by -2.
+Reduce your Normal and Boosted Speed by -2.
 Additionally, reduce your Strike and Dodge rolls by -1(T).
 Increase the Survival Skill Check to ignore this effect to TN Hard.

 Hot (9-10).
 Hot weather can come in various forms.
 Volcanic weather is usually applied in addition to High Temperatures.
 Once per Combat Round, you may roll a Survival Skill Check as an Instant Action, TN Medium.
 If you pass, you may ignore the effects of this Battle Weather until the start of your next turn.
 If you fail, continue as normal.

 High Temperatures.
 When you make a Steadfast Check roll 2d10, select the lowest natural result and discard the higher.